 US sports betting

-The US Supreme Court lifted our neighbour’s own federal ban on sports betting and put the decision on legalizing it into the hands of state lawmakers back in 2018.
-It’s a lot like what the federal government is doing in Canada in 2021.
-Some 25 states and the District of Columbia have since legalized sports betting and close to half the US population now lives in states where the same single-game wagering is considered is perfectly legal.
+The US Supreme Court lifted our closest neighbour’s federal ban on sports betting.
+That put the decision on legalizing it into the hands of state lawmakers back in 2018.
+It’s a lot like what the federal government has done in Canada in 2021.
+Some 25 states and the District of Columbia have since legalized sports betting.
+Close to half the US population now lives in states where single-game wagering is considered perfectly legal.

 This includes three states that border Ontario: Michigan, Pennsylvania, and New York.

 In Michigan, there are retail sportsbooks inside Detroit’s commercial casinos and tribal casinos across the state.
 Plus, Michigan’s first online and mobile sports betting operations went live in 2021.
 There are also online and mobile sportsbooks and retail sportsbooks inside commercial casinos and some off-track betting facilities in Pennsylvania.
-Plus, there are retail sportsbooks inside various commercial casinos and tribal casinos in Upstate New York and a push to legalize online and mobile sports in the Empire State in 2021.
+Plus, there are retail sportsbooks inside various commercial casinos and tribal casinos in Upstate New York and the state is finalizing how legal online and mobile sports will work in the Empire State in 2021.